-"A magical time," said Clare, "and both boys getting medals was the icing on the cake" Many in Great Ayton were following the Commonwealth Games exploits of Charlie & Harry Tanfield - courtesy of the BBC, Twitter & Facebook.
+"A magical time," said Clare, "and both boys getting medals was the icing on the cake"

+Many in Great Ayton were following the Commonwealth Games exploits of Charlie & Harry Tanfield - courtesy of the BBC, Twitter & Facebook.
 Two people in particular have been 'following them' for much longer; I'm referring of course to their mum & dad - Clare & Stewart (pictured in the Gold Coast with Harry).
-Their boys are definitely talented (achieving their success without the support of official Team GB funding) and both young men have put in many hours on their bikes; however without the love, dedication and encouragement of Stewart & Clare.
+Their boys are definitely talented (achieving their success without the support of official Team GB funding) and both young men have put in many hours on their bikes; however without the love, dedication and encouragement of Stewart & Clare they wouldn't be where they are today.
 Other parents (and grandparents) will know the cost of supporting sporting children and the heartaches when times are tough.
-They also know something of the joy currently being experienced by family Tanfield when everything goes to plan.
+They also know something of